 In this study, we employed a hybrid machine-human approach for case annotation.
 From each WSI, a representative tumor area was selected for manual annotation.
 This approach was adopted to mitigate the considerable challenges associated with annotating entire WSIs, including annotator fatigue and the time-intensive nature of the task.
 Two independent pathologists conducted annotations on the selected regions from each WSI using QuPath software (Version 0.2.2) [43].
-The annotation process involved categorizing the tissue into three distinct classes: (class 0: Non-tumor cell regions, class 1: Tumor cell regions with PD-L1 expression, and class 2: Tumor cell regions without PD-L1 expression).
+The annotation process involved categorizing the tissue into three distinct

+Table 1.
+Baseline charac teristics of the NSCLC patient cohort classes: class 0 (non-TC regions), class 1 (TC regions with PD-L1 expression), and class 2 (TC regions without PD-L1 expression).
 A segmentation model was initially trained on these manually annotated tumor regions obtained from the WSIs.
-Once trained, these models were utilized to predict tumor regions throughout the entire WSIs.
-This preliminary machine-generated segmentation provided a basis for the initial annotation of tumor areas, thereby streamlining the subsequent review and annotation process allowing annotations of large WSIs with ease.
-Then the two pathologists conducted a comprehensive review of the automated annotations to adjust and refine the annotations.
-This process enhanced the reliability of the training data for further training of segmentation models.
+Once trained, the model was utilized to predict tumor regions throughout the entire WSIs.
+This preliminary machine-generated segmentation provided a basis for the initial annotation of tumor areas, thereby streamlining the subsequent review and annotation process, allowing for the annotation of large WSIs with ease.
+The two pathologists then conducted a comprehensive review of the automated annotations to adjust and refine them.
+This process enhanced the reliability of the training data for further segmentation model training.
 This iterative refinement was crucial for training robust models capable of precise tumor segmentation in the WSIs, thereby supporting more effective and efficient pathological assessments.
 Figure 1 visualizes the annotation approach undertaken in this study.